PonteIneptique/template-software-paper-dh/README.md

-# template-software-paper-dh
+#Template for Software Papers in DH

-Attempt at creating a discussion or creating a template for Software Paper in DH
+The following document is an attempt at providinga template for Software Paper in the Digital Humanities.
+[Check the tex](template.tex)

 ## Source / Inspiration
 Inspiration for the template: